4 min Read

 Precocious puberty is a medical condition (most common in girls) where puberty starts outside of the range of normal puberty and moves quickly.
 When most girls begin puberty between seven and 13 years of age, what could cause such an early start?

 For the majority of girls, causes for precocious puberty can include brain injuries, an infection (such as meningitis) or an imbalance in the thyroid gland that triggers the onset of puberty ahead of schedule.
-Signs or symptoms (most often) include breast development, a rapid growth spurt and/or mature body odour.
+Symptoms often include breast development, a rapid growth spurt and/or mature body odour.

-Dr. Jean-Pierre Chanoine is a clinical professor of Pediatric Endocrinology at British Columbia (BC) Children’s Hospital and has worked with and treated many families over the years regarding some of the risks associated with precocious puberty diagnoses.
+Dr. Jean-Pierre Chanoine is a clinical professor of Pediatric Endocrinology at British Columbia (BC) Children’s Hospital and has worked with and treated many families over the years, educating on some of the risks associated with precocious puberty diagnoses.

 “Girls who tend to start their puberty earlier have less time to grow,” says Dr. Chanoine.
 Once precocious puberty is diagnosed, the goal of treatment is to stop or even reverse sexual development, rapid growth and bone maturation.
 Normal puberty includes a final growth spurt, after which girls mostly stop growing.
 If that growth spurt starts too early then it ends early, too, and a child will have fewer growing years in total.

-If your child’s doctor determines that treatment is necessary, the most common medication is known as GnRH analog, a modified form of one hormone that starts puberty.
-“It’s a treatment that works quite well (and requires) an injection once every three months,” says Dr. Chanoine.
+If your child’s doctor determines that treatment is necessary, the most common medication is known as GnRH analog, a modified form of one hormone that kickstarts puberty.
+“It’s a treatment that works quite well, and [requires] an injection once every three months,” says Dr. Chanoine.

 Coping with a toddler’s medical condition would be challenging for any parent, but it can be particularly difficult explaining a medical condition like precocious puberty to a child under the age of five.

-“You certainly can explain to your daughter why her body is changing, and that it is just happening earlier than other girls,” says Dr. Chanoine.
+“You can certainly explain to your daughter why her body is changing, and that it’s just happening earlier than for other girls,” says Dr. Chanoine.
 Talk to you doctor if you suspect your daughter may be experiencing puberty too soon and give her a simple, truthful explanation about what’s happening.

 “My advice to other parents going through this is to stay strong for your child,” says Clarissa.
 “They are going through something they don’t necessarily understand, but as Olivia gets older I think she’ll begin to realize that not everyone grows at the same rate and that’s OK.”